kusala9/DanielMoraite.github.io/docs/Satellite3NNKeras.md

 - dataset is also distributed as a JSON formatted text file, contains: data, label, scene_ids, and location lists
 - pixel value data for individual images is stored as a list of 19200 integers: first 6400 contain the red channel, next 6400 the green, and last 6400 the blue.
 - list values at index i in labels, scene_ids, and locations each correspond to the i-th image in the data list
-- class Labels: "ship" class includes 1000 images, near-centered on the body of a single ship.
+- class labels: "ship" class includes 1000 images, near-centered on the body of a single ship.
              "no-ship" class includes 3000 images, 1/3 are a random sampling of different landcover features. - that do not include any portion of an ship. next 1/3 are "partial ships", and 1/3 are images that have previously been mislabeled by machine learning models(because of strong linear features).